Moyaxzan/Jumping-Dwarf/README.md

 ## About The Project

-We are 6 L1 students from EFREI Paris - School of Generalist Digital Engineering We had to do a game for our 2nd semester that has to contain a trajectory formula.
+We are 6 L1 students from EFREI Paris - School of Generalist Digital Engineering.

+We had to do a game for our 2nd semester that has to contain a trajectory formula.

-We decided to Create Jumping Dwarf because we have been inspired by the Game [Jumpking](https://store.steampowered.com/app/1061090/Jump_King/)
+We decided to Create Jumping Dwarf because we have been inspired by the Game [Jumpking](https://store.steampowered.com/app/1061090/Jump_King/).

 Some of us were really motivated about it, and that is what allowed us to have a complete game that we like containing music, nice visuals and good feelings when playing.
 Because we believe that if we enjoy playing the game, others will.

 We hope you will enjoy playing the game as much as we do !